WindyYam/gemini_voice_companion/README.md

 - **News Updates**: Fetch and read out the latest news.
 - **Spotify Integration**: Play and control music on Spotify.
 - **PC Keyboard Control**: Type content onto your PC using voice commands.
 - **Take Picture**: Either take a photo from the camera, or take a screenshot of your PC, which will then get uploaded to gemini.
 For better experience, recommend to download ```DroidCam https://droidcam.app/``` to turn your mobile phone into a camera.
+Update: DroidCam has some issue in getting camera frames when it is not in vision mode.
+Now since discord can do video call that turn your mobile phone into camera, the recommend way of using the mobile phone camera is discord mobile video call -> PC discord preview fullscreen -> ask AI on PC to take screenshot and analyze.
-- **Vision Mode**: Attach photo on every of your request to the AI to provide vision context, either from the camrea or from screenshot (if you are doing discord video chat with the AI, the screenshot let the AI see the video screenshot from the other end)
+- **Vision Mode**: Attach photo on every of your request to the AI to provide vision context, either from the camrea or from screenshot (if you are doing discord video chat with the AI, the screenshot mode let the AI see the video screenshot from your mobile phone)
 - **Write Diary Entry**: It can upload the conversation history today and then you can ask the AI to write diary entry based on that.
 You will have to explicitly ask the AI to access the history for reference(it is recommended to start a new conversation for AI after that as the history file can be huge which slows down the subsequential requests).
 - **Memorize Information**: It can memorize information and save locally, like the user's preference on music, user's family informations.
 You can explicitly ask it to remember something or write something down.
 The max number of memory items can be adjusted in `config.json`